 Tiney M. McComb formed Heartland BancCorp in 1988 and shortly thereafter, purchased shares of Croton Bank and changed the name to Heartland Bank.
 Tiney faithfully served as President for nearly 20 years and guided Heartland Bank to $530 million in assets before retiring in 2009.
 He handed over the reins as Chief Executive Officer to his son, Gregory Scott McComb, who had already become President in 2008.
 In 2011, just before Tiney’s death in 2012 as a result of cancer, Scott became Chairman of the Board.

 As of April 7, 2020, Heartland Bank completed the acquisition of Victory Community Bank.
-This merger expands the presence of Heartland Bank into the Northern Kentucky and Greater Cincinnati market areas complementing Heartland's exciting Central Ohio footprint.
+This merger expanded the presence of Heartland Bank into the Northern Kentucky and Greater Cincinnati market areas complementing Heartland's exciting Central Ohio footprint.
 With Kentucky branches located in Ft.
 Mitchell, Ft.
 Thomas and Union, Heartland opened its first Cincinnati location in the Kenwood area in December of 2022.